 The museum has exhibits on science and Sheffield's industry which includes reconstructed workshops and the largest surviving Bessemer converter.
 It also has a 12,000 horsepower or 9 MW 1905 River Don steam engine which originally powered a local armor plate rolling mill.
 The engine can change direction very quickly which helped with the efficiency of rolling armor plate.
 It was used in the late 1960's and early 1970's to roll steel for nuclear reactors until it was decommissioned in 1974.
 The engine is run for short demonstrations.

-The museum is operated by the Sheffield Industrial Museums Trust .
-It was adversely affected by the floods of 2007 but is now fully open to the public.
+The museum is operated by the Sheffield Industrial Museums Trust.
+It was adversely affected by the floods of 2007.